-Samsung's Galaxy Watch Active is great for quick notification management and fitness tracking, and it works great for music as well, thanks to Bluetooth and local media storage.
-Whether you want to listen to your favorite tunes on your weekly jog or take in a new audiobook, wireless headphones are a great addition to your Galaxy Watch Active.
+Samsung's smartwatches are great for quick notification management and fitness tracking, and they're equally great for music playback as well, thanks to Bluetooth and local media storage.
+Whether you want to listen to your favorite tunes on your weekly jog or take in a new audiobook, these are the best wireless headphones for your Galaxy Watch.

 - Tight budget: Anker SoundBuds Curve

-The Galaxy Buds are Samsung's truly wireless earbuds that pair great with the Watch Active.
-They're incredibly portable and the wireless charging carrying case packs an additional seven hours of battery life inside.
-The Galaxy Buds are water-resistant, tunable within the software, and come in a variety of colors.
+Samsung's latest true wireless earbuds pair nicely with its various Galaxy Watch models.
+They're incredibly portable, last for eight hours on a charge, and the wireless charging case holds an additional 21 hours of juice inside.
+The Galaxy Buds Live are water-resistant, tunable within the software, and even feature active noise canceling.

-Jaybird has been making quality headphones for quite some time, and the X4s are no exception.
-You can get a full eight hours of battery life on a single charge, and top it back up in just two hours.
+Jaybird has been making quality headphones for quite some time, and the Vistas are no exception.
+You can get a full six hours of battery life on a single charge, with another 10 hours stored in the charging case.
 They're also sweat- and rain-proof, making these earbuds great for any active lifestyle.

-If you're hoping to get the signature Bose sound in a much smaller and workout-friendly package, look no further than the SoundSports.
-Like the Jaybirds, the Soundsports are sweat- and weather-resistant, and the gel tips are wholly designed with comfort and stability in mind, with optional wings that keep them in your ears.
+If you're hoping to get the signature Bose sound in a much smaller and workout-friendly package, look no further than the SoundSport Free.
+Like the Jaybirds, the Soundsports are sweat- and weather-resistant, and the gel tips are designed with comfort and stability in mind, with soft-tip wings that keep them in your ears.

 The Jabra Moves are a great option for people looking to dip their toes into the wireless world without spending a ton of money.
-They don't offer noise cancelation but still provide impressively good sound quality for the money, along with 8-hour battery life to get you through just about any workday.
+They don't offer noise cancelation, but still provide impressively good sound quality for the money, along with eight-hour battery life to get you through just about any workday or exercise routine.

 V-MODA makes some of the best-looking over-the-ear headphones around, and they sound just as good, with the option for wired or wireless listening.
-The Crossfades offer 12 hours of battery life and include a molded carrying case.
-You'll need to use Micro USB to recharge them, but they're well worth the money.
+The Crossfades offer 14 hours of battery life and include a molded carrying case.
+You'll need to use the aging Micro-USB to recharge them, but they're well worth the money.

-Sony's third-generation 1000XM3 noise-canceling headphones are some of our favorite headphones ever for frequent travelers or anyone who works out of a public spot like a coffee shop.
+Sony's fourth-generation 1000XM4 noise-canceling headphones are some of our favorite headphones ever for frequent travelers or anyone who works out of a public spot like a coffee shop.
 They feature convenient gesture-based controls, and you can selectively filter audio back into your ears.

 When you should use earbuds

-One of the main reasons to use the Watch Active with headphones is for convenience; while there's no cellular model available, the Watch Active still works well over Wi-Fi and can even store music locally, making it great for listening to music.
+One of the main reasons to use a Galaxy Watch with headphones is for convenience; whether you buy a cellular or Wi-Fi-only model, Samsung's smartwatches can store music locally or stream from various services like Spotify, making them great for listening to music on a run, even if you leave your phone behind.
 Earbuds are just as portable as your watch, with most pairs able to be tucked into a pocket or carried in a small case.

 When you should use over-the-ear headphones

-While they're bulkier than their earbud counterparts, it's generally accepted that larger, over-the-ear headphones like the Sony 1000XM3 or V-MODA Crossfade Wireless offer significantly better audio quality and better sealing around your ear.
+While they're bulkier than their earbud counterparts, it's generally accepted that larger, over-the-ear headphones like the Sony WH-1000XM4 offer significantly better audio quality and better sealing around your ear.
 If you're willing to look past the large size and high cost, these headphones are among the best ways to experience wireless audio.

 We may earn a commission for purchases using our links.
 Learn more.